-Survey for businesses / business organisations (CCI) / entrepreneurs This survey is part of the EntrAL project, co-funded under the Erasmus+ programme of the European Union.
+Survey for businesses / business organisations (CCI) / entrepreneurs

+This survey is part of the EntrAL project, co-funded under the Erasmus+ programme of the European Union.
 Please answer this survey for our project team to identify the current needs related to entrepreneurial education.

-- 1. Industry sector your company is operating in - a.
-Agriculture, forestry and fishing - b.
-Manufacturing, mining and quarrying and other industry - c.
-Construction - d.
-Wholesale and retail trade, transportation and storage, accommodation and food service activities - e.
-Information and communication - f.
-Financial and insurance activities - g.
-Real estate activities - h.
-Professional, scientific, technical, administration and support service activities - i.
-Public administration, defense, education, human health and social work activities - i.
-Other services - 2.
-Is your company collaborating with the university?
+1. Industry sector your company is operating in

+- a.
+Agriculture, forestry and fishing

+- b.
+Manufacturing, mining and quarrying and other industry

+- c.
+Construction

+- d.
+Wholesale and retail trade, transportation and storage, accommodation and food service activities

+- e.
+Information and communication

+- f.
+Financial and insurance activities

+- g.
+Real estate activities

+- h.
+Professional, scientific, technical, administration and support service activities

+- i.
+Public administration, defense, education, human health and social work activities

+- i.
+Other services

+2. Is v our company / collaborating with the university v?

 a.
 Yes, how?

 b.
 No, why?

-c.
-I cannot say
+r I cannot say

 3. What restrains cooperation between companies and universities?

-In your opinion, University students are able to Evaluate students with the following three questions.
+In your opinion, University students are able to

+Evaluate students with the following three questions.

-- 4. See opportunities - Likert scale 1 to 10, with 1= not at all capable, 10= very capable - 5.
-Understand opportunities and evaluating different options Likert scale 1 to 10, with 1= not at all capable, 10= very capable - 6.
-Seize opportunities and make initiatives - Likert scale 1 to 10, with 1= not at all capable, 10= very capable - 7.
-What skills university graduates need in the current job market? - a.
+4. See opportunities

+5. Understand opportunities and evaluating different options Likert scale 1 to 10, with 1= not at all capable, 10= very capable

+6. Seize opportunities and make initiatives

+7. What skills university graduates need in the current job market?

+- a.
 Expertise in one's own field / competence in one's own field - b.
-Critical thinking skills
+Critical thinking skills - c.
+Argumentation, writing and presentation skills/communication skills - d.
+Language skills (English or other foreign languages) - e.
+Organizational skills - f.
+Teamwork skills